Jeff Crowe: International career

 He was born just over 4 years before his younger brother Martin, but he made his Test debut for New Zealand in the First Test against Sri Lanka at Christchurch in March 1983, just over a year after his brother.
 He scored his maiden Test century (128) in the Third Test against England in Auckland in February 1984.

 Playing against the dominant West Indies team in 1984–85, his team was following on 225 runs in arrears in the Fourth Test at Sabina Park in Kingston, Jamaica, in May 1985.
 Crowe went in at number 3 in the second innings, with the score at 1–13.
 Against a fierce fast bowling attack that included Courtney Walsh, Malcolm Marshall and Joel Garner, he scored his second Test century (112); but despite his heroics, New Zealand still lost by 10 wickets.

 He was captain of the New Zealand cricket team for six Tests – a one-off Test against Sri Lanka at Colombo in April 1987 (when he scored the third and last of his Test centuries, 120 not out in a drawn match) and then three on tour to Australia in December 1987, and finally two at home against England in February 1988.
 One of the matches against Australia was lost, and the other five were drawn.
 Crowe played his last Test against Australia at Wellington in March 1990.
 He also played in 75 ODIs from 1983 to 1990, including the Cricket World Cups in England in 1983 and in India in 1987.

 After cricket

 Crowe was manager of the New Zealand cricket team from 1999 to 2003.
 He ran a golfing holiday business in Florida for a period, and since 2004 he has been an ICC match referee, including the World Cup finals in 2007 and 2011.
-He is one of three people to have been referee in more than 75 Tests (the others are Chris Broad and Ranjan Madugalle) and one of four to have been referee in more than 220 ODIs (as well as Crowe, Broad, and Madugalle, the fourth is Roshan Mahanama).
+He is one of four people to have been referee in more than 100 Tests (the others are Chris Broad, Ranjan Madugalle and Andy Pycroft) and one of three to have been referee in more than 300 ODIs (the others are Broad and Madugalle).
 In January 2017 he refereed his 250th ODI match, when he officiated the fifth ODI between Australia and Pakistan at the Adelaide Oval.